 The sensation of your heartbeat skipping, palpitating, or thumping could indicate a heart-related problem.
-If you observe any unusual heart rhythms during your workout, seek medical attention.
+Seek medical attention if you observe any unusual heart rhythms during your workout.

 Discomfort in Other Areas of the Body

 Heart problems can cause sensations in other areas of the body besides your chest.
-Symptoms can include discomfort, pain, or pressure in one or both arms, your back, neck, jaw, or stomach.
-You might also experience a sensation of discomfort radiating from one part of your body to another, such as from your chest, jaw, or neck into your shoulder, arm, or back.
+Symptoms can include discomfort, pain, or pressure in the arms, back, neck, jaw, or stomach.
+You might also experience discomfort radiating from one part of your body to another, such as from your chest, jaw, or neck into your shoulder, arm, or back.

-If you’re experiencing possible heart attack symptoms and can’t call 9-1-1, have someone else drive you to the hospital immediately.
+Have someone else drive you to the hospital immediately if you’re experiencing heart attack symptoms and can’t call 911.
 Avoid getting behind the wheel yourself unless there are no other options.

-If you find yourself in the emergency room after experiencing troubling symptoms during exercise, be prepared to answer the following questions:
+Be prepared to answer the following questions if you find yourself in the emergency room after experiencing troubling symptoms during exercise:

 - What time did your discomfort or pain begin?